SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Death Grasp**
 >
 > When the rotting zombie is reduced to 0 Stamina, their space is difficult terrain.
-The first time any enemy who has M < 2 enters this space, they are slowed (save ends) and the effect end.
+The first time any enemy who has M < 2 enters this space, they are slowed (save ends) and the effect ends.

 ###### Shade